How to receive the Holy Eucharist Worthily

 “There will be more joy in heaven over one sinner who repents” (Luke 15:7)

-When the lukewarm finally want to live the faith they declare, it doesn’t even matter if they are still committing the same sins from weakness.
-After a contrite confession, the Eucharist is for the lukewarm…the lukewarm who sincerely want to change.
+When the lukewarm finally wants to live the faith they declare, it doesn’t even matter if they are still committing the same sins from weakness.
+After a contrite confession, the Eucharist is for the lukewarm…the lukewarm who sincerely want to change….not for the lukewarm who are complacent with our offences, but the one who burns to change.

 God is elated that their hearts have finally turned to Him, and they now truly want to learn their sins, confess them and obtain His grace so they can stop committing them.